MA-TTP/TempAdmin-Account/README.md

 How to use:
-1. Download the repository, and open (not unzip) the flie.
-To download, click the green button labeled "Code", and click "Download ZIP"
+1. Download the latest release
-2. Copy "TempAdmin.bat" to another place, such as the desktop.
+2. Copy "TempAdmin.cmd" to another place, such as the desktop.
 3. Right click the file, and run as admin.
 You will see SmartScreen pop up.* Click "More info", then in the bottom, click "Run anyway."*
 4. Enter your own password in the UAC Prompt.
 5. wait until the app says "Press any key to continue."
 DO NOT press anything, or the new account will be deleted.